TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 ###The procedure
 The Classes Under Test have been implemented using *Branch instrumentor*.
-After that *Test case generator* generates Junit test cases for each Class Under Test.
+After that *Test case generator* generates JUnit test cases for each Class Under Test.

 ###Classes Under Test
 The classes that have been tested with the given tool belong to standard Java library and SDK version 1.4.0.